 Information sharing decisions will be recorded, whether or not the decision is taken to share.

-Child protection information will be stored separately from the pupil's pastoral file within CPOMS.
+Child protection information will be stored in CPOMS, separately from the pupil's education and pastoral file.

 The DSL will normally obtain consent from the pupil and/or parents/carers to share sensitive information within the Academy or with outside agencies.
 Where there is good reason to do so, the DSL may share information without consent, and will record the reason for not obtaining consent.